Charged-particle production as a function of the relative transverse activity classifier in pp, p$-$Pb, and Pb$-$Pb collisions at the LHC: Results and discussion

 \subsection{Energy dependence of the relative transverse activity classifier}

 The measurements of the \rt distributions at different collision energies could serve as a test for the KNO scaling of particle production in the transverse region.
-The KNO scaling is the hypothesis that at high \s the probability distributions $P(n)$ of producing $n$ particles in a certain collision process should exhibit the scaling relation

-with $\langle n\rangle$ being the average multiplicity.
-This means that after scaling with $\langle n\rangle$, measured $P(n)$ at different energies collapse onto a universal function $\Psi$~\cite{Hegyi:2000sp}.
-The KNO scaling is expected in models which assume that a single \pp collision is merely a superposition of a given number of elementary partonic collisions emitting particles independently~\cite{DiasdeDeus:1997ui}.
-Therefore, multi-parton interactions are expected to produce such an effect~\cite{Ortiz:2017jaz}.
 Figure~\ref{fig:kno} shows the \rt distributions for \pp collisions at $\sqrt{s}=2.76$, 5.02, 7, and 13\,\TeV.
 In the bottom panel, the ratios to the \rt distribution in \pp collisions at $\s=7$\,TeV are reported.
 For low \rt ($0<\rt<4$), the \rt distributions are found to be approximately (within 20\%) collision energy independent, which indicates a KNO-like scaling~\cite{Ortiz:2017jaz}.
 For higher \rt values ($\rt>4$), a large deviation of the ratios from unity is seen in Fig.~\ref{fig:kno}.
 A similar effect is observed in \py~\cite{Ortiz:2017jaz,Ortiz:2021gcr}.
 From an analysis aimed at measuring the MPI, it was observed that for $N_{\rm ch}/\langle N_{\rm ch}\rangle>$3--4, the number of MPI as a function of $N_{\rm ch}/\langle N_{\rm ch}\rangle$ deviates from the linear trend suggesting the presence of high-multiplicity jets~\cite{ALICE:2013tla, Ortiz:2021peu}.
-The presence of high-multiplicity jets may also explain the breaking of KNO-like scaling properties observed at high \rt in Fig.~\ref{fig:kno}.
+Since in the present analysis, high-\rt values are expected to be reached through a high number of multi-parton interactions and through a higher than average number of fragments per parton, the presence of high-multiplicity jets could explain the breaking of KNO-like scaling properties observed at high \rt in Fig.~\ref{fig:kno}.
 To increase the sensitivity of \rt to MPI, it has been recently proposed to build the so-called $R_{\rm T}^{\rm min}$ that is based on the charged multiplicity in the less active side of the transverse region~\cite{Bencedi:2021tst}.
 This approach is currently under investigation in ALICE.